columbia/cookiemonster/README.md

 Make sure you have a working installation of [`docker`](https://docs.docker.com/get-docker/).

-Spec requirements: at least 128 GB memory, and 100 GB disk space.
+Spec requirements: at least 128 GB memory and 100 GB disk space.

 ## 2. Install Cookie Monster